ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

     Be careful of which network controller you choose as `management interface`.
 Choosing the wrong one could make your Proxmox VE system unreachable remotely.

-11. The **summary** screen will show you the configuration you've choosen.
+11. The **summary** screen will show you the configuration you've chosen.

     ![Summary screen](images/g002/Installer-10_summary.png "Summary screen")